Running the setup by using Custom setup in the setup wizard

 - Optional: Disable the default ADMIN access by selecting the appropriate check box.

-Developer CAL or a Engineering Workflow Management -
+Concert - Developer CAL or a Rational Team Concert - Stakeholder

 If you installed the trial licenses, you must accept the terms of a license before you can assign it to the administrative user.
 To activate a license, click Activate Trial; then, in the Client Access License Agreement window, click I accept the terms in the license agreement and click Finish.Tip: See Client access license management for information on how licenses can provide different levels of access to the capabilities in the applications in the current release.